-For decades, images of wind turbines dominating the countryside have fueled bitter resentment among local communities and far-right deniers, who argue that they damage biodiversity, encroach on land once devoted to traditional agriculture and cause cancer.
+For decades, images of wind turbines dominating the countryside have fueled bitter resentment among local communities and far-right climate-change deniers, who argue that they damage biodiversity, encroach on land once devoted to traditional agriculture and cause cancer.

-“It's becoming increasingly complicated in Europe to build wind farms, especially onshore, based on public acceptance,” Christopher Zipf, a spokesperson at lobby group WindEurope, told The Parliament
+“It's becoming increasingly complicated in Europe to build wind farms, especially onshore, based on public acceptance,” Christopher Zipf, a spokesperson at lobby group WindEurope, told The Parliament.

-A social media investigation conducted by WindEurope and research group CASM Technology found that an anti-wind online ecosystem produced 42,947 posts across six social media platforms, genearting approximately 6.3 million engagements and tens of millions of views between May 2024 and February 2026.
+A social media investigation conducted by WindEurope and research group CASM Technology found that an anti-wind online ecosystem produced 42,947 posts across six social media platforms, generating approximately 6.3 million engagements and tens of millions of views between May 2024 and February 2026.

 “We cannot allow disinformation to delay or derail the expansion of renewable energy at the very moment we need to accelerate it to lower costs for our consumers and to strengthen our resilience,” Dan Jørgensen, the European Union’s commissioner for energy, said in a statement at the launch of the report earlier this month.